xcChinaxc/to-do-app/README.md

 # My To Do App
-This is a very simple to-do CRUD application
+This is a very simple CRUD application

 ![](public/images/todoapp.jpg)